Peter Kern (American businessman): Kern's Bakery

 Kern's descendants sold his company to the Brown family in the 1920s.
 In 1931, the company, moved to a new plant on Chapman Highway, where they focused more on the company's line of breads than on confections.
 Over the years, Kern's became one of the top-selling breads in East Tennessee.
 In the 1970s, the brand was popularized in a series of commercials based on the C.W.
 McCall Old Home Bread commercials aired in the Upper Midwest states featuring a trucker, "A.J.," and a waitress, "Mavis."

 Kern's Bakery was purchased in 1989 by Sara Lee, which discontinued the brand.
 In 2008, Food City revived Kern's as part of a campaign to reintroduce once-successful regional brands.
 Until 2012, the Kern's products were manufactured by Sara Lee at the old Kern's Bakery on Chapman Highway.

+In April 2024, the old Kern’s Bakery site officially reopened as a Food Hall.